 The department of biochemistry and molecular biology hosted its 2018 graduate research retreat May 21 and 22 at Unicoi State Park in Helen.
-Graduate students were invited to present their research in the form of a talk or during a poster session, and prizes were offered to the best talk and poster.
+Graduate students were invited to present their research in the form of a talk or during a poster session, and prizes of $300 were offered to the best talk and poster.

 Nick Keul of Dr. Zachary A. Wood's lab won for his talk, "How Nature Harnesses Entropy to Tune Protein Function."
 Keul's research focuses on the relationship between protein structure and function.
 "Specifically, the work presented at Unicoi is focused on understanding the role of intrinsically disordered peptide segments in regulating protein function," he said.

 For many years, Keul said, the disordered surface loops and termini on approximately 40 percent of all proteins had no known function, and had a tendency to be viewed nonfunctional.
 However, this research has shown the segments play a role in tuning protein function, which he said is exciting in that it challenges the longstanding idea that structure equals function.

 Keul, a fifth-year student who's been working on this project for about four years, said he was first exposed to structural biology in high school, and then again while working with Dr. Pablo Sobrado at Virginia Tech.
 He said he thanks Wood, his colleagues in the lab, and his family.